L. K. Advani: 1990–1997: Rath yatras and rise of BJP

 In 1990, Advani embarked on Ram Rath Yatra, a procession with a chariot to mobilise volunteers for Ram Janmabhoomi movement.
 The procession began from Somnath in Gujarat and headed to converge at Ayodhya.
 In the 1991 general election, the BJP became the second largest party after the Congress with Advani winning for the second time from Gandhinagar and becoming the leader of opposition again.
 In 1992, Babri Masjid was demolished with Advani alleged to have delivered a provocative speech prior to the demolition.
 Advani was among the accused in the demolition case but was acquitted on 30 September 2020 by a CBI special court.
 In the judgement, it was mentioned that the demolition was not pre-planned and that Advani was trying to stop the mob and not incite them.

 In the 1996 general election, the BJP became the single largest party and was consequently invited by the president to form the government.
 Advani did not contest the elections over allegations of involvement in the Hawala scandal, and resigned his seat on 16 January 1996, but was later cleared of charges by the Supreme Court.
 While Vajpayee was sworn in as prime minister in May 1996, the government collapsed after just thirteen days.

 1998–2004: Home minister and deputy prime minister

 In the 1998 general election, the BJP-led National Democratic Alliance (NDA), came to power with Vajpayee returning as prime minister in March 1998.
 Advani was elected to the Lok Sabha for the third term and became the Home Minister.
 However, the government again collapsed after only thirteen months when All Indian Anna Dravida Munnetra Kazhagam (AIADMK) under J. Jayalalithaa withdrew its support to the government.
 With fresh elections being called, the BJP-led NDA again won a majority in the 1999 general election and Advani won from Gandhinagar for a fourth term.
 He assumed the office of Home Minister and was later elevated to the position of Deputy Prime Minister in 2002.
+During 2002 Gujarat riots, Prime minister Vajpayee actually wanted to remove then chief minister of Gujarat-Advani's protegee Narendra Modi from post, but advani prevented him from doing that.
+In 2003, news reports suggested a tussle within the BJP with regard to sharing of leadership between Prime Minister Atal Bihari Vajpayee and Advani.
+BJP president Venkaiah Naidu had suggested that Advani must lead the party politically at the 2004 general elections, referring to Vajpayee as vikas purush, Hindi for development man, and Advani as loh purush, iron man.
+When Vajpayee subsequently threatened retirement, Naidu backtracked, announcing that the party would contest the elections under the twin leadership of Vajpayee and Advani.